flying3615/ta_analysis/test/e2e/README.md

 ## How to run or debug tests

 ### With docker
-Build the plangen project:
-backend:
-`gradle task build`
-frontend:
-`npm run build`

-Verify you have file `.env` in the landonline-survey-plan-generation root directory with correct informations (ask team)
+Verify you have file `.env` in the landonline-survey-plan-generation/test/e2e directory with correct information (ask team) Verify you have file `.env` in the landonline-survey-plan-generation root directory with correct information (ask team)

 In landonline-survey-plan-generation root directory launch the following docker command :
 `docker compose up`

-### Running projects locally
-Start the full stack on your local env:
-- From docker compose:
-  - informix-db
-  - auth-stack
-- plangen back end and front end with gradle and npm tasks

 ### Run the e2e tests